esp-rs/std-training/book/src/03_3_http_client.md

 # A simple HTTP client

-In this exercise, we'll write a small http client that retrieves data over a HTTP connection to the internet.
+In this exercise, we'll write a small client that retrieves data over a HTTP connection to the internet.

 ## Setup